WebAssembly/spec/spectec/test-prose/TEST.md

 Module_ok
 - the module (MODULE type* import* func* global* table* mem* elem* data* start? export*) is valid if:
   - |ft'*| is |type*|.
-  - For all ft' in ft'* and type in type*:
+  - For all ft' in ft'*, and corresponding type in type*:
     - the type type is valid with the function type ft'.
   - |import*| is |ixt*|.
-  - For all import in import* and ixt in ixt*:
+  - For all import in import*, and corresponding ixt in ixt*:
     - Under the context { TYPES: ft'*; RETURN: ?() }, the import import is valid with the external type ixt.
   - |global*| is |gt*|.
-  - For all global in global* and gt in gt*:
+  - For all global in global*, and corresponding gt in gt*:
     - Under the context C', the global global is valid with the global type gt.
   - |ft*| is |func*|.
-  - For all ft in ft* and func in func*:
+  - For all ft in ft*, and corresponding func in func*:
     - the function func is valid with the function type ft.
   - |table*| is |tt*|.
-  - For all table in table* and tt in tt*:
+  - For all table in table*, and corresponding tt in tt*:
     - the table table is valid with the table type tt.
   - |mem*| is |mt*|.
-  - For all mem in mem* and mt in mt*:
+  - For all mem in mem*, and corresponding mt in mt*:
     - the memory mem is valid with the memory type mt.
   - For all elem in elem*:
     - the table segment elem is valid.